Shopify/remote-dom/packages/react/README.md

 #### `RemoteFragment`

-In the example above, in order to have icon component as a prop for Button component, you can use `RemoteFragment`
+In the example above, in order to have icon component as a prop for the Button component, you can use a `RemoteFragment`:

 ```tsx
 import {RemoteFragment} from '@remote-ui/core';